Manohara-Ai/Automate_Task/README.md

 - **WhatsApp Automation**
   - Ensure WhatsApp Web is active on your device.
   - Include phone numbers in international format with the country code (e.g., `+911234567890`).

+- **Webcam Configuration**
+  - Ensure your webcam is properly connected and accessible by OpenCV for QR_Based_Task.

 - **Python Version**
   - Python 3.8 or higher is recommended.